 Brené Brown’s book, I Thought It Was Just Me talks about shame and how it affects our lives.
 I found her section about addiction particularly interesting.

 We all feel shame at some point in our lives.
-As individuals we have a tendency to respond with either shame or guilt in any given situation.
+Our tendency is to respond with either shame or guilt in any given situation.
 It makes us feel humiliated and uncomfortable because of something we did wrong.
 We lose our self-respect.
 We may feel mortified and embarrassed and we may want to pull back and just be alone.

 Addiction and shame go hand in hand.
 It is hard to understand where one starts and the other ends.
-Addiction leaves us feeling powerless, isolated and unworthy whether we are the addicted person or the family member.
+Addiction leaves us feeling powerless, isolated, and unworthy whether we are the person struggling with addiction or the family member.
 There is a strong sense of secrecy and silence about addiction.
 It is something that is easier to hide and just not talk about.

 We all experience shame.
 It is an absolutely universal emotion. ~ Brené Brown